jkingxt/poj/README.md

-# poj
+# Solution for POJ problems
-Solution for poj
+Solutions are coded in Java.